LuckyQXW/adapted-toy-inventory/APIDOC.md

 **Description:** Returns a sorted list of toys from the Adapted Toy Inventory database in the specified order by name.
 Two possible values for sort:
-+ 0: alphebetical order
++ 0: alphabetical order
-+ 1: reverse alphebetical order
++ 1: reverse alphabetical order

 **Example Request:** `inventory-select.php?mode=toys&sort=0`

 **Example Response:** (abbreviated, will contain the whole list of toys sorted by name in alphabetical order in actual response)